vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 💡 6.
+## ðŸ’¡ 6.
 Design Pattern Selection Cheat Sheet (The "Interview Slayer")

 Use this table to decide which pattern to use based on your "True Intent."